falconpunch082/la-crime-visualiser/README.md

   <img src="./Images/StackedBar_Chart.PNG" width="70%">
 </p>

+> This stacked bar chart aims to provide not only a comparison of the frequency of a specific crime based on the queried data, but also a comparison of the frequency of crime within a specific area.
+In this example, the user can understand that given a query, aggravated assault is more prevalent than burglary.
+The user can also see the distribution of aggravated assault between the areas of 77th Street and Central (77th Street has more assault crimes reported than Central).

 ### **#4 - Pie Chart**

 <p align="center">
   <img src="./Images/Pie_Chart.PNG" width="70%">
 </p>

+> This pie chart displays the distribution of the biological sex of the victims affected in the crimes queried.
+It is divided into three categories: male, female and unknown.
+Each biological sex can be removed by clicking on the coloured boxes; removing them will update the pie chart to represent the selected sexes.

 ### **#5 - Doughnut Chart**